-2. Physical controls such as manual removal with tools, smothering weeds with a mulch barrier.
+2. Physical controls such as manual removal with hands or tools, smothering weeds with a mulch barrier.

 3. Biological controls such as selecting competitive, desirable plants that make it hard for weeds to grow, or attracting beneficial insects to control insect pests.